What to do if you've lost your car keys

 How car keys work

-Most car keys actually contain three different methods of unlocking:
+Most car keys contain three different methods of unlocking:

 Some modern car keys offer keyless entry and remote keyless ignition, so a mechanical key is no longer needed.